nikolawhallon/Copilot/README.md

-# copilot
+# Copilot
-A Playdate game where two players copilot vehicles.
+A Playdate game where two players copilot a spaceship.